BrandonPCollins/Project-3/README.md

 My Python terminal project is a replication of the classic Pen and Paper game [Battleships](https://en.wikipedia.org/wiki/Battleship_(game)).

 The game presented here is a single-player guessing game presented under the conceit of an Alien Invasion.
 Matched against an AI opponent, the player must guess the location of all the AI's randomly placed Battleships before the AI can guess theirs.
-To add an extra layer of intensity, and to stop games from dragging, the player must complete this task within 15 turns, or lose.
+To add an extra layer of intensity, and to stop games from dragging on, the player must complete this task within 15 turns, or lose.

 [The live version of my project can be found here](https://project-3-3f38e4872683.herokuapp.com/)